yannvr/codemods/README.md

 ### Holistic transformation

-`fix`: transforms all your staged files before commit.
+- `fix-staged`: transforms all your staged files before commit
+- `fix [file]`: transforms specific file

-Turns out it is quite destructive (no pun) so you can rather do `fix --safe` which does code cleanup only.
+Turns out it is quite destructive (no pun) so you can rather pass `--safe` which does code cleanup only.

 After trials on projects, I found that using unsafe fix does the destructuring you're after but requires you to review each files.
 Still saving you time and making you happier.